michaelkotelnikov/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 In this scenario, you will pass two templated variables to the mysqld-exporter deployment using a dedicated ConfigMap resource.
 The variables are merged into a single *connection string* that the exporter uses to connect to the mariadb database.

-- _mariadb Service endpoint_ - The ConfigMap will populate the Service resource ClusterIP dynamically.
+- _mariadb Service endpoint_ - The ConfigMap will populate the mariadb Service resource ClusterIP dynamically.
 The service endpoint might be different between managed clusters, using a template in this scenario can help the stability of the system.
 The `lookup` function is used to identify the service's ClusterIP - `{{ (lookup "v1" "Service" "mariadb-metrics" "mariadb").spec.clusterIP }}`.
 - _mariadb Root password_ - The ConfigMap will provide the connection password dynamically.
 The password can be different for database instances in multi cluster environments.
 Using a template in this scenario can solve inconsistencies between clusters.
 The `fromSecret` function is used to pull the password from mariadb's secret - `{{ fromSecret "mariadb-metrics" "mariadb" "MYSQL_ROOT_PASSWORD"}}`

 To further understand the structure of the application, go over the [application resources](exercise/exercise-application).
 All of the application resources are present in this directory besides the ConfigMap resource which is created using a templated policy.

-The next [templated policy](exercise/exercise-policies/metrics-configmap.yaml) is used to create the ConfigMap resource that the exporter uses as a connection string -
+The next [templated policy](exercise/exercise-templates/metrics-configmap.yaml) is used to create the ConfigMap resource that the exporter uses as a connection string -

 ```
 kind: ConfigMap